-Although the Commission not mandated under the Public Sector Commissioner’s circular it has chosen to implement the objectives of the Framework in its policies and operations.
-During the current year the Commission has:
+Although the Commission is not required under the Public Sector Commissioner’s circular it has chosen to continue to implement the objectives of the Framework for Substantive Equality in its own operations.